In short:

 Finally, churn rate is more important for professional services where business is likely to recur.
 If you’re an accountant or perform information security evaluations, that’s a different sort of gig than an architect or highly specialized law firm, where one-off engagements are common.

-The simple definition of DSO is the average number of days that it takes a company to collect payments due.
+The simple definition of days sales outstanding (DSO) is the average number of days that it takes a company to collect payments due.
 It’s not uncommon in the services sector to see a DSO greater than 50 days, and there are many factors that could be negatively impacting collection rates.

 Here’s the math: